 4. Avoid power plays

-Avoid using money to manipulate, punish or control your spouse in any way.
-This is called financial abuse.
-It is particularly applicable if one spouse is the breadwinner whilst the other stays home taking care of the kids.
-The malignant misconception often occurs where the one earning the salary feels that he is the only one ‘working’.
-Even if both are working, in a healthy marriage there should not be the concept of ‘my money’, but rather ‘ours’.
+It is particularly applicable if one spouse is the breadwinner while the other stays home taking care of the kids.
+The malignant misconception often occurs when the one earning the salary feels that they are the only one ‘working.’

 5. Avoid personality misunderstandings

 Different personality types have different ways of handling finances in marriage.
 Some are savers, and some are spenders, with many variations and combinations along that continuum.

 When two people get married, it can be a shock and surprise to discover how your spouse views and handles money, especially if it is quite different from the way you do.

 One automatically tends to assume that ‘my way is the right way,’ and this can cause a lot of misunderstandings and conflicts.
 Being aware of and talking through your differences can go a long way to avoiding this mistake.

 Do yourselves a favor and take the time and effort to sit down and put together a budget.
 Once you see exactly what income you have and what your expenses are, you can decide how to allocate your available funds.